Add this page to your book

 The Database Manager (2) allows you to create and modify customized materials and to look up the attributes of the elements within the system database.
 All elements used in your model area, such as materials, walls, soils, simple plants, sources etc., can be found and adapted here.

-The function of the Forcing Manager (3) is to create Full Forcing Files from measured data or common weather files such as *.EPW- or *.TRY-files.
+The function of the Forcing Manager (4) is to create Full Forcing Files from measured data or common weather files such as *.CSV, *.EPW- or *.TRY-files.
 The created forcing file can then be used in the simulation when defining the Full Forcing as a Lateral Boundary Condition in your *.SIMX-file.

 In the System Tab, information about your current ENVI-Met version and license type is given.
 You can also register your new license (2) and manage your current license (1) here.

-The Interactive Tab links you to this website to get more detailed information about ENVI-met (1) and gives you a shortcut to join our user forum in order to browse and discuss topics with other users and our development team (2).
-It also connects you with our social media channels (3) and gives you quick access to the download area of our website (4).
+The Interactive Tab links you to the ENVI-met Homepage to get more detailed information about ENVI-met (1) and gives you a shortcut to join our user forum in order to browse and discuss topics with other users and our development team (2).
+It also connects you with our social media channels (3) & (4) and gives you access to tutorial data that helps you learn using the Software (5).